 15 Best Winter Hikes in Kananaskis and Canmore

-Just because summer is over and snow is falling doesn’t mean hiking is over.
-There are some fantastic winter hikes in Kananaskis Country and Canmore, perfect for enjoying the beautiful snow and fresh mountain air.
+Just because there is snow on the ground doesn’t mean the hiking season is over.
+There are some fantastic winter hikes in Kananaskis Country and Canmore, which are perfect for enjoying the beautiful snow and fresh mountain air.

-Winter hiking in Canmore and Kananaskis is a great way to enjoy the magic of the Rockies without the crowds of Downtown Banff and other popular attractions.
-We’ll break down some of our favorite winter hikes here.
+Winter hiking in Canmore and Kananaskis is a great way to enjoy the magic of the Rockies without the crowds.
+We share some of our favorite winter hikes here.
+Just make sure to bundle up and come prepared for winter weather.

 Unless otherwise noted, all are nice half-day outings that don’t require avalanche gear or training.
-From frozen waterfalls to snow-covered lakes, these winter hikes in Kananaskis all offer something amazing for all!
+From frozen waterfalls to snow-covered lakes, these winter hikes offer something amazing!

 A Pass is Needed to Hike in Kananaskis